 For interest, nautical reds and blues are worth adding, as are pastels like mint green, sky blue, pale yellow and lavender, which provide the perfect accents to a low-key base.

 The Polo Shirt

-Traditional cotton piqué styles are inarguably classic here – and will serve you well for many years to come – but it’s also worth exploring other fabric options like lighter weight Egyptian and Sea Island cotton, which will guarantee comfort for Côte d’Azur temperatures.
+Traditional cotton piqué styles are inarguably classic and will serve you well for years to come, but it’s also worth exploring other fabric options like lighter weight Egyptian and Sea Island cotton for guaranteed comfort in Côte d’Azur temperatures.

-Alternatively, keep an eye out for unusual textures in the form of knitted polos, which hark back to the mid-century style of icons who first made the destination famous, and towelling, which is especially good for wear post-swim.
+Alternatively, keep an eye out for unusual textures in the form of knitted polos, which hark back to the mid-century style icons who first made the destination famous, and towelling, which is especially useful for wear post-swim.